Will Methadone Help Me Overcome an Addiction to Narcotics?

 Is Methadone Effective for Opioid Addiction Treatment?

-• Mortality and overdose rates associated with narcotic abuse
+• Decreased mortality and overdose rates associated with narcotic abuse

-• The risk of “acquiring or transmitting diseases such as HIV, hepatitis B or C, bacterial infections… and STDs” (CDC)
+• A lowered risk of acquiring or transmitting diseases such as HIV, hepatitis B or C and bacterial infections

 Don’t wait Until It’s Too Late.